nesi/hpc_training/_lessons/005-slurm.md

 ### List of Slurm Commands

-Here is a list of commonly used Slurm commands:
+Here is a list of the most commonly used Slurm commands:

 - *sbatch* - submits a script job
 - *scancel* - cancels a running or pending job
 - *srun* - runs a command across nodes
-- sbcast Transfer file to a compute nodes allocated job
-- interactive - opens an interactive job session
+- *squeue* - lists the job queue (ie: Pending) and running jobs.
-- sattach - connect stdin/out/err for an existing job or job step
-- squeue - displays the job queue
+- *sacct* - lists job accounting information for running and completed jobs.

 ### Commonly used Slurm environment variables

 These environment variables can be used in Slurm submission scripts:

 - $SLURM_JOBID (job id)
-- $SLURM_JOB_NODELIST (nodes allocated for job)
 - $SLURM_NNODES (number of nodes)
 - $SLURM_SUBMIT_DIR (directory job was submitted from)
 - $SLURM_ARRAY_JOB_ID (job id for the array)